-Since the launch of this blog, The Genetic Link, in 2009, we have published numerous articles, interviews, technical information and infographics to share what we know about DNA from saliva.
-Saliva is the human body’s most accessible bio-fluid but, after 7 years, we continue to be surprised at how often we hear wrong perceptions about this robust and easy to access sample type.
+Since the launch of this blog, The Genetic Link, in 2009, we have published numerous articles, interviews, technical information, and infographics to share what we know about DNA from saliva.
+Saliva is the human body’s most accessible bio-fluid but, after many years, we continue to be surprised at how often we hear wrong perceptions about this robust and easy to access sample type.
 It’s time to set the record straight on DNA from saliva once and for all.
 Are you ready?
 Here are 8 facts about DNA from saliva that most people don’t know.

 Fact # 1: DNA in saliva is derived from both buccal epithelial cells and white blood cells.

 It might surprise you to know that much confusion surrounds the real source of genomic DNA in saliva.
 Surprisingly, most people assume the source of DNA in saliva is strictly buccal epithelial cells.
 However, studies show that up to 74% of the DNA in saliva comes from white blood cells which are an excellent source of large amounts of high quality genomic DNA.
 Yielding virtually the same amount of DNA per volume and the same DNA quality as blood, saliva can be considered equivalent to blood for genetic applications.

 Fact # 2: The vast majority of DNA from saliva is of human origin.